alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 - "The open-ended nature of the methodology makes it difficult to know what to include in scope and may pose a difficulty for comparing assurance cases between manufacturers, for instance."
 [Developer]

-This is a valid concern, and is something that can be addressed through argument patterns and guidance on how to operationalise principles through the emphasis on core attributes that can be established throughout the project lifecycle (see below and [chapter 5](chapter-5.md)).
+This is a valid concern, but can be addressed through the use of a) argument patterns and b) guidance about how ethical principles can be operationalised throughout the project lifecycle (see below and [chapter 5](chapter-5.md)).

 The second point relates to organisational culture and readiness, and the challenge of considering competing incentive or disincentive structures—a theme also raised in the previous chapter: